The Inner Journey

 Was it just self-esteem problems, or did it go much deeper than that?

 I’d been married for three years.
-This had involved a huge leap for me.
-“It’s for the birds,” I used to say to my parents.
+Tying the knot had involved a huge leap into the unknown for me.
+‘It’s for the birds,’ I used to say to my parents.
 They needed to be set free, but were tied until death do us part.

 I was, at the time, teaching, keeping a dream journal, reading Jung and Freud, and having Gestalt therapy.
 As far as spiritual matters go, I was the original Doubting Thomas; I was married to a scientist, and surrounded by atheists.